 Prior to the hearing, the decision maker will conduct a pre-hearing conference with the parties and their advisors.
 The pre-hearing conference will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
-By default, the pre-hearing conference will be conducted with the decision maker, the parties, the advisors, and other necessary University personnel together in the same physical location.
 However, upon request of either party, the parties will be separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.